english-blog/english-blog.github.io/_posts/2013-01-24-the-thrive-diet-brendan-brazier-book-review.md

 ### One Step Nutrition

 This describes the food containing nutrients already in the form usable by the body.
-Most of the cooked foods have the complex forms of the nutrients, which must be broken down into simpler form for the body to absorb it.
-Most thrive diets have simpler form.
+Most of the cooked foods have the complex forms of the nutrients, which must be broken down into a simpler form for the body to absorb it.
+Most thrive diets have a simpler form.
 Very Important!.

 * Complex Carbohydrates to Simple Carbohydrates
 * Fat to Fatty Acids